The reason most people purchase the Badge-A-Minit hand press is that the advertised priced is only $29.95.

 Consider for a moment what actually takes place when making a button.

-The button back is pressed into the front, and the edge of the button is crimped to hold it all together.
+The button back is pressed into the front, and the edge of the button crimped to hold it all together.

 The most common complaint heard about the Badge-A-Minit hand press is the number of rejects (bad buttons) they make.